Varying Coefficient Model via Adaptive Spline Fitting: Introduction

 Most polynomial spline approaches run optimization based on a set of finite-dimensional classes of functions, such as a space of polynomial B-splines with $L$ equally spaced knots.
 If the real turning points of the coefficients are not equidistant yet we still use the method assuming equally spaced knots, then $L$ should be large enough to make sure the distances between knots in the model are small enough to capture the resolution for the coefficients.
-In theory, it is not clear how to systematically determine $L$ yet.
 In practice, $L$ is always chosen by a parameter searching process accompanied with other parameters, as people need to compare a set of parameters before determining the optimal fixed number of knots.
 Too few knots might ignore the high-frequency information of $\beta_j(u)$, while too many knots might over-fit the area where the coefficients barely change.
 Variable selection for varying coefficient models, especially when the number of predictors is larger than the sample size, is also an interesting direction to study.

 In this paper, we propose two adaptive algorithms that are enabled by first fitting piece-wise linear functions with automatically selected turning points for univariate conditioner variable $u$.
 Compared with traditional methods above, these algorithms can automatically determine optimal positions of knots modeled as the turning points of the true coefficients.
 We prove that, if the coefficients are piece-wise linear in $u$, the selected knots by our methods are almost surely the true change points.
-We further combine the knots selection algorithms with the adaptive group lasso method for variable selection in high-dimensional problems, following a similar idea as \citet{Wei:2011} who applies the adaptive group lasso to basis expansions of predictors.
+We further combine the knots selection algorithms with the adaptive group LASSO method for variable selection in high-dimensional problems, following a similar idea as \citet{Wei:2011} who applies the adaptive group LASSO to basis expansions of predictors.
 Our simulation studies demonstrate that the new adaptive method achieves smaller mean squared errors for estimating the coefficients compared to available methods, and improves the variable selection performance.
-We finally apply the method to study the association between environmental factors and COVID-19 infected cases and observe time-varying effects of the environmental factors.
+We finally apply the method to study the association between environmental factors and COVID-19 infected cases and observe time-varying effects of the environmental factors, as well as the Boston Housing data \citep{Harrison:1978}.